thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 	@end

 Now we'll want to initialize that `textView` and add it as a subview of our cell in a custom init method.
-We'll also set the `selectionStyle` to none since we don't want any response if the user selects the cell.
+We'll also set the `selectionStyle` to `UITableViewCellSelectionStyleNone` since we don't want any visual response when the user selects the cell.

 	// HUMTextFieldCell.m